 - a report on English language proficiency if your first language is not English and you are not currently studying at an English-language institution

 - a report on French language proficiency if your first language is not French and you plan to study at a Francophone university

 Note: In addition the Fellowships and Grants Office will require proof that the “Off-Campus Study Leave” application (http://www.whitman.edu/ocs) has been filed with the Off Campus Study Office by the internal deadline.

 All applications will be thoroughly reviewed and the applicants ranked by an independent adjudication committee comprised of faculty members from participating universities and senior officials from the Foundation.
+Please be aware that all received applications will be verified for completeness and processed in January and February.
+The Foundation is aiming to have all applications adjudicated by late February/early March and inform the students of their status by early April.
 The committee will rank all candidates based on their proposed program of study, their personal statement, their record of academic achievement, and their letters of reference.
 The committee will produce a list of recommended candidates, which will include alternates.
 This list will form the basis for all award decisions.

 Approved applications must be sent to:

 FOUNDATION FOR EDUCATIONAL EXCHANGE BETWEEN CANADA AND THE UNITED STATES OF AMERICA